Ventero/FRESteamWorks/README.md

-# Basic AIR native extension to SteamWorks API #
+# Steamworks API for AIR applications #

+A simple Steamworks API wrapper to be used as native extension for Adobe AIR applications (see src/FRESteamWorks).
+Since the AIR runtime on Linux doesn't support native extensions, it also includes a small command line tool which can communicate with the AIR application (src/APIWrapper).

+The library to be used on the AS3 side can be found in lib/src/ (or lib/src_linux for Linux).
+Scripts to create the ANE/SWC files are in lib/bin/.

-It's using appId 480, which is example application from the Steamworks SDK.
-Somehow is not possible to write to cloud with this appId, but it's working with our real one.
+It also includes a small test application (in test/src/), which tests the basic Steamworks API functions.
+It uses app id 480, which is the example application from the Steamworks SDK.
-It's everything what we need at this moment, but there are more functions to play with in the SteamWorks SDK.
-I'm not sure how legal it is to include the Steam libs and headers so these are not included.
-You can get them at this web https://partner.steamgames.com

 ---